bernie-skipole/indipydriver/docs/source/usage/hardware.rst

        control = self.driverdata["control"]

 The control object has coroutine method poll_thermostat().
-When the hardware method is called, it can create a task from this co-routine, which is therefore immediatelt set running, and can then happily run in the background.
+When the hardware method is called, it can create a task from this co-routine, which is therefore immediately set running, and can then happily run in the background.

 The hardware method becomes::